VersusFacit/VersusFacit/README.md

 ☄️ I'm walking down the [Data Engineer Roadmap](https://github.com/datastacktv/data-engineer-roadmap) to become an expert in Cloud-based data management systems and architectures.
 This quarter, I'm:
   1. Growing 🌱 my expertise in Discrete Maths, Data Structures and Algorithms, Pythonic Python, and C++
-  2. Putting into Practice ⚙️ Linux OS fundamentals and scripting[1](https://github.com/VersusFacit/scripts), and the more advance features of Git.
+  2. Putting into practice ⚙️ Linux OS fundamentals and scripting[1](https://github.com/VersusFacit/scripts), and the more advanced features of Git.

 <!---I've collected cannonical resources on all of these topics and will be creating repositories documenting various segments of this work.--->